-Unlike transactional websites, non-transactional websites don't have transactions on the site making it difficult to understand the value of the goal.
-Conversions for non-transactional websites could be anything from consumer registrations, newsletter sign-up, survey answered, etc.
+Unlike transactional websites, non-transactional websites don't have transactions on the site, making it difficult to understand the value of the goal.
+For example, conversions for non-transactional websites could have an objective to engage customers, lead generation, gain newsletter signups, etc.

-I guess every analyst have their own way of deriving the formula and the values for a non-transactional website.
+Every analyst has a way of deriving the formula and conversion values for a non-transactional website.

-Maybe understanding the following points would make it clearer to derive the value.
-Note that the value of the goal discussed here is the dollar amount assigned to the conversion that occurs on the site.
+Maybe understanding the following points would make it clearer to derive the website's business outcome and monetary value.
+Note that the value of the goal discussed in this article is the dollar amount assigned to the conversion on the site.

-First, let's take a look at a common business model of a non-transactional website, where customer journey is mapped out.
-Understanding each point of key events users will take will help you define what is the key tracking or conversion event that can’t be ignored.
+First, let's take a look at a common business model of a non-transactional website, where the customer journey is mapped out.
+Understanding each point of key events users take will help you define the key trackings and conversion events.

-1. Understand the action required to achieve the goal
+1. Understand the action users need to take to achieve the goal

-Is it the “Contact Me” goal? or “Sign Up” goal?
-Understand what it is you’re trying to associate to the goal.
-In this diagram, it could the “Download” or “Ad Clicked” events.
-It appears to be a necessary step that could potentially ties to future conversions that leads to an income for the website owner.
+For example, this diagram could include the "Download" or "Ad Clicked" events.
+It appears to be a necessary step that could potentially tie to future conversions that could provide you with monetary value.

 2. Evaluate how often the visitors who reach the goal become customers

-Come up with the percentage that you can use to associate with that conversion and closing the ultimate goal.
-Example, out of those people who converted (registered, sign-up, contacted, etc.) on the site, what percentage of those people you can convert to sales.
-What you want to do is understand the size and the cohort of the potential pool of people you want to build up to.
+Come up with the percentage you can use to associate with that conversion.
+For example, out of those who converted (e.g., downloaded an ebook, signup for the newsletter, contacted, etc.), what percentage of those people you can convert to sales.
+You want to understand the size and the cohort of the potential pool of people you want to build up to.

-Common one is email list.
-For your website to be a vital part of your business, you'll need X number of email list so in future you can send a promotional communication to convert them to a sale.
+A common scenario is building an email list.
+For your website to be a vital part of your business, you'll need X number of emails, so in the future, you can send a communication with offers to convert them to become a customer.

-3. Assign dollar ($) value to each of that conversion after accomplishing the site goal
+3. Assign dollar value to each of that non-monetary conversions

-Determine the average transaction of that sale mentioned in (2).
-Once again, if not sales, what do you think that value is to be able to “reach back”, “become a partner”, “able to send e-mail/mail back”, etc.
+Determine the average transaction of that sale mentioned in (2) above.
+Again, if not sales, what do you think is the value of the micro-conversion event taken by the users?

 4. Derive the value

-Another example, 10% of the people who registered to the site came back later to log in, and download a pdf document that probably would worth $5, you could assign $0.50 to the "website registration" goal.
+- Another example is using an estimate or assumptions.
+10% of the people who created an account to your site come back to log in and download a pdf document that probably would be worth $5, and you could assign $0.50 to the "website registration" goal.

-I hope this helped you to start thinking about trying to assign dollar value to your non-transactional site conversions and able to accomplish better decisions to your site optimization.
+I hope this helped you start thinking about trying to assign a dollar value to your non-transactional site conversions and accomplish better decisions for your site optimization.